 |TTI Travel, Inc.

 Telephone: (212) 674-3476

 What You Need to Know Before You Arrive

 Changing money has never been easier!
-With familiar Automated Teller Machines (ATMs) throughout Germany, changing your home currency into Euros is as simple and convenient as getting cash at home.
+With familiar ATMs throughout Germany, changing your home currency into Euros is as simple and convenient as getting cash at home.
 In fact, you'll likely get a more favorable rate of exchange at an ATM than by going to the cashier window at a local bank or major hotel, both of which will charge a fee of the service and often time offer varying rates of exchange.

 Banks and major hotels are usually your only option for changing money if you are carrying cash or travelers checks.
 There are banks conveniently located at the airport and on-site at the fairgrounds.